Parenting Time Guidelines

 • Halloween night visits shall be from 5:30 - 8:30 p.m.

-If a holiday falls during a weekend that the parent is to have weekend parenting time, that parent shall have the children for the holiday and the weekend, and shall not be entitled to additional time.
-If a holiday falls on a weekend that the parent would not have parenting time, the holiday shall be spent with the parent having the holiday, but the balance of the weekend shall be spent with the parent who would normally have the children for the weekend.
-If a holiday immediately precedes or immediately follows a weekend that the parent would have weekend parenting time, the weekend shall be extended to include the holiday.
+If a holiday falls during a parent’s regular parenting time, that parent shall have the holiday and the regular parenting time, and not be entitled to additional time.
+If a holiday falls during a time the parent would not have their regular parenting time, the holiday shall be spent with that parent and the regular time should resume at the conclusion of the holiday time.
+If a holiday immediately precedes or immediately follows regular parenting time, the parenting time shall be extended to include the holiday.

 Co-parents are encouraged to cooperate with each other and to be flexible.
 Agreed-upon deviations from the Court's order, however, should be in writing and signed by both parents to be enforceable.